-41. (1) The Governor shall, so far as is practicable, preside at meetings of the This e-version of the text is not authoritative for use in court.

-Executive Council.

-- (2) In the absence of the Governor, there shall preside at any meeting of the Executive Council- - (a) such member of the Council as the Governor, acting in his or her discretion, may appoint; - (b) in the absence of a member so appointed, the senior ex officio member present. - (3) For the purpose of subsection (2)(b), the ex officio members of the Executive Council have seniority in the order in which their offices are mentioned in section 35(1)(b).
+- 41. (1) The Governor shall, so far as is practicable, preside at meetings of the Executive Council. - (2) In the absence of the Governor, there shall preside at any meeting of the Executive Council- - (a) such member of the Council as the Governor, acting in his or her discretion, may appoint; - (b) in the absence of a member so appointed, the senior ex officio member present. - (3) For the purpose of subsection (2)(b), the ex officio members of the Executive Council have seniority in the order in which their offices are mentioned in section 35(1)(b).